Pain! Do you have to live with it?

 Aerobic activity is wonderful for cardiac fitness, and for mental health.
 It helps you sleep better.
 I highly recommend that everyone exercise at least 30 minutes 3x/week in a way that will raise your heart rate.
 The safest way to do this is keep your heart rate at a level where you can still carry on a conversation.
 If you have been inactive and are over 40 years old, you should check with your internist before starting this type of program.

 Stretching exercises are helpful, but I generally find that they are most helpful when combined with some manual therapy such as what I've described above, in order to help loosen up the areas of greatest restriction.
 Often, people overstretch, which results in tearing muscles.
-You just want to go to the point where you feel a slight pull, and stay there for a few seconds.
-Yoga is the best form of stretching that I know about.
-First of all, they have you balance everything well, by going in 2 directions for every stretch.
-Also, it incorporates breathing, which helps quiet the mind, and facilitates more effective stretching.
+You just want to go to the point where you feel a slight pull, and hold the stretch for 3-5 minutes.
+Yoga is an excellent form of stretching, as it is balanced and incorporates breathing, which helps quiet the mind, and facilitates more effective stretching.

 Strengthening exercises are also very important.
 This is also most helpful in combination with treatment to loosen the areas of greatest restriction.
 What often happens is that people overuse certain muscles, and underuse others.
 The most important muscles to pay attention to are the thigh muscles.
 When these are weak, people will overuse their back muscles, and develop chronic low back pain.
 Another important role of strengthening exercises is in the prevention of falls and of hip fractures in the aging population.